-For some of your learning outcomes, try Credo's quizzes to test student understanding.
-For example, if students are being assessed on their understanding of the importance of academic honesty, the "Academic Integrity" quiz included in Credo Instruct offers one way to measure success.
-Ideally, you should gauge understanding of a given topic at more than one stage and by more than one assessment type to achieve multiple levels of understanding and to test different student strengths.
-Some students do best when allowed to express lengthy thoughts, as in an essay; others do well in more high-pressure assessments, such as quizzes.
+For some of your learning outcomes, try InfoLit - Core's quizzes or in-tutorial checkpoints to test student understanding.
+For example, if students are being assessed on their understanding of the importance of academic honesty, the "Information Ethics" quiz included offers one way to measure success.
+In addition to the quizzes, most tutorials offer formative assessments such as checkpoints or other activities that can allow students to check their own understanding as they go, and for instructors to track their progress.
+These questions are mapped to ACRL and other standards and tagged accordingly, so you can track student learning in specific areas.
+You can also consult the Teaching Guides resource for InfoLit -Core subscribers for more ideas of how to assess learning outcomes through activities, discussions, and other assignments.
+Films On Demand also offers a guiz feature, allowing instructors to have students watch films or film segments and then take in-platform guizzes created by the instructor.
+Ideally, you should gauge understanding of a given topic at more than one stage and by more than one assessment type to measure multiple levels of understanding and to test different student skills.
+Some students do best when allowed to express lengthy thoughts, as in an essay; others do well in more highpressure assessments, such as quizzes.
 To give everyone a chance, and best match assessments with the subject at hand, consider using various methods over time.